 Keeping your Aussiepoo in top shape

-A healthy Aussiedoodle should have a lifespan of 10 to 20 years.
+As mentioned above a healthy Aussiedoodle should have a lifespan of 10 to 12 years.
 One way to ensure that your beloved dog has a long and happy life is to give it a proper diet.
 You can give your Aussiedoodle up to 2 meals per day, with each meal containing a balanced mix of grains, vegetables, protein, and fruits.

 High-quality dry dog food is also acceptable.
 Resist the urge to feed your dog each time he turns his puppy eyes on you; keeping your pet at a healthy weight helps prevent pancreatitis.